unfoldcollective/sensorium.is/user/pages/09.workshops/01.videodrones/workshop.en.md

 **Course description**

-Inspired by [Johnny Harris’ Vox Border](https://www.vox.com/authors/johnny-harris)’s series, this class is aimed at getting hands-on with drones and drone video footage while connecting concepts of borders, history, politics and the experiences of being human.
+Inspired by [Johnny Harris’ Vox Border](https://www.vox.com/authors/johnny-harris)’s series, this project is aimed at getting hands-on with drones and drone video footage while connecting concepts of borders, history, politics and the experiences of being human.
 As you can see we have lofty goals!
-This course will take place in Bratislava with field trips to rural regions of Slovakia in conjunction with the Sensorium Festival, an art and technology event and community with whom we are partnering on this program.
+This course will take place in Slovakia with field trips to Slovak - Hungarian and Slovak - Czech borders in conjunction with the Sensorium Festival.

 Using drones for filmmaking purposes is a relatively new area of focus often used for commercial and entertainment purposes.
 Drones capture a birds eyeview of the world we aren't often privy too and we'll use this to inspire our artistic interventions and storytelling throughout this one-week intensive.
 This class will be a mixture of learning to navigate, film, and tell stories with flying objects while connecting with others through deep and critical discussions and collective teamwork.
 There will be site visits and lectures led by artists and experts as participants creatively explore mindful practices in drone and new technology usage.
+The programme is co-organised with cultural organisations in the V4 region.
+The specific choice of partner organisations in the fields of non-formal education, literature, performance and design brings together the necessary knowledge, skills and sensitivity for this programme.

 This is a very special program made up of brilliant guest instructors.
 The full-time course facilitator for this program will be Rachel Uwa, founder of [School of Machines, Making & Make-Believe](http://schoolofma.org).

-As part of the program, workshop participants will lead a roundtable discussion at Sensorium Festival 2020 to share highlights and experiences.
+As part of the program, workshop participants will lead a roundtable discussion at Sensorium Festival 2021 to share highlights and experiences.
 Additionally, there will be a micro-exhibition of works created during the program showcased during the festival.

 In this course, you will be introduced to